mendix/docs/content/developerportal/howto/use-collaboration-widget.md

 ![](attachments/collab-widget/add-comment.png)

 And voila!
-Your feedback will go straight to the [Feedback](../collaborate/feedback) page of your app project in the Developer Portal.
+A screenshot is created automatically of the current page, which you can choose to attach to your feedback.
+After clicking **Send**, your feedback will go straight to the [Feedback](../collaborate/feedback) page of your app project in the Developer Portal.
 For more information, see the [Reviewing Feedback in the Developer Portal](gathering-user-feedback#reviewing) section of *How to Use the Mendix Feedback Widget*.

 ## 4 Editing